-We invite you to join us for the release of the latest Families and Whānau Status Report.
-This report for 2017 is the fifth in a series measuring and monitoring the wellbeing of New Zealand families and whānau.
+On 27 June 2017 we held a seminar to launch the latest Families and Whānau Status Report, the fifth in a series measuring and monitoring the wellbeing of New Zealand families and whānau.

 - Patterns of multiple disadvantage across New Zealand Families - Eric Krassoi Peach